architrathi/Atlabs/README.md

-**Atlabs is an end-to-end AI video creation platform for businesses.
+**Atlabs is an end-to-end AI video marketing platform for businesses.
 With Atlabs, you input text or import existing content, set parameters, and get a professional video tailored to your brand - with slick motion graphics, B-rolls, captions, and more.**

 ## Key Highlights 🌐
 - [Features](#top-features)